simulogics/airlinesim-docs/content/docs/user-interface/gameplay/commercial-tab/index.en.md

 ![Information on Routes](route_01.png "Information on Routes")

 The Route Evaluation tool provides information regarding a route of your choice.
-Just enter an origin and a destination on the left and you'll get details on the runway lengths, slot availability, airport sizes, noise restrictions, demand levels and the route's distance.
+Just enter an origin and a destination on the left and you'll get details on runway lengths, slot availability, airport sizes, noise restrictions, demand levels and the route's distance.
 You also have the option to create a new flight number.

 ### Market Analysis